 Figure 1 Welcome message that appears when a user logs into CHI during the Data Collection Period.

 Closing out this pop-up will take you to the landing page of the CHI.
 Click "Enter Data" on any of the sections to begin.

-There are three main sections to the CHI: Profile, Operations, and Compensation.
+There are three main sections: Profile, Operations, and Compensation.